Yashwanth-Chary-P/React-Redux/README.md

-g# Redux Toolkit Todo App
+# Redux Toolkit Todo App

 A modern, responsive todo application built with React, Redux Toolkit, and Tailwind CSS.
 This project demonstrates state management using Redux Toolkit with a beautiful, glassmorphism-inspired UI.